-Data preparation is often the most time consuming part of an analytical project.
+Data munging or usually referred as data preparation is often the most time consuming part of an analytical project.
 You can do it manually, but that will be a slow and error prone process.
 Some teams will try to automate it, using Alteryx, Excel macros or Python, but this takes a long time to set up and often has a big learning curve.
 Even a simple task like extracting a day of the week can take way longer than expected.

 Whether you are doing this in Excel, Google Sheets or Python, data prep is a laborious task that needs to be faster, simpler, and more powerful.

 Such repetitive tasks that contain certain rules are a perfect fit for automation.
 We wanted to provide the easiest and most convenient way to do this.
 At Intersect Labs, we sought out to make the world’s most advanced and easy to use data prep tool.
 We designed a flow that would let you transform data 11x faster, no matter how simple or complex the transformation is.

 Introducing Pasteur: The Data preparation app

 At Intersect Labs, we strive to simplify the data science workflow for everyone.
 The first step towards that goal is to enable tech and non-tech professionals to have the ability to organize and understand their data.
 In 2020, all kinds of data sources help teams to achieve their goals and KPIs.
 This data is incorporated in almost every business process, and todays' professionals must have the tools to go from data to decisions in minutes.

 Today, we launch Pasteur, an automated data preparation app that will guide non-tech professionals to understand and clean their data.